gohugoio/hugo/content/en/installation/bsd.md

 ### NetBSD

 [NetBSD] includes Hugo in its package repository.
-This will install the extended flavor of Hugo:
+This will install the extended edition of Hugo:

 ```sh
 sudo pkgin install go-hugo